FenglongSong/fenglongsong.github.io/_posts/2016-08-06-development-issues.md

 image: ../images/research/blades/engine.jpg
 author_staff_member: james
 ---
  The process of air film holes of aircraft engine turbine blade has a high rejection rate due to the error in the position and posture of workpiece.
 In this research, we acquire point cloud data using laser displacement sensor, then use matching algorithm to calculate the position and posture of the blade, and finally make adjustments accordingly during the processing.

-We have finished the primary test in a factory in Guizhou Province and obtained satisfactory results.
+ When fixed by fixtures, there is always positioning and posturing error between the workpiece and fixtures, about several milimeters or degrees.
+Although tiny, this error can be fatal when machining air holes on aero-engine turbine blades, considering thousands of holes need to be made on an area of several square centimeters.
+Factory No.170 in Guiyang, Guizhou Province has undertaken over 70% of the production of military turbine blades in China.
+Previously, workers in this factory had to make adjustment by manual observation to make sure the blade is at the correct position and posture.
+In this way, precise adjustments are difficult to be made, which brings a high reject rate in hole-making process.
+Considering each blade worths thousands of dollars, this adds to the cost greatly.

 ![Cat](../touch-icon.png)

 I participated in this project under the instruction of Prof. Wansheng Zhao in State Key Laboratory of Mechanical System and Vibration, Institute of Manufacturing Technology and Equipment Automation.
-I was engaged in point cloud registration and calibration of laser displacement sensor along with Xiaoshen Yan and Yuliang Zhong.
+My contribution was mainly on point cloud registration and calibration of laser displacement sensor.

 ![Lady bugs](https://source.unsplash.com/random/1500x1001)